andygarcia86/python-bi/server/README.md

 2. Configure the python venv folder in the workspace:
 - Go to VSCode `File/Preferences/Settings/Workspace`
 - Search for `venv` to find `Python: Venv Path` and enter `${workspaceFolder}/.py-env` value
+- Move to the server folder
-- pip install -r requirements.txt
+- Run `pip install -r requirements.txt` in the terminal

 ## Setup